 Associate Professor of Architecture, Rensselaer Polytechnic Institute

-Krueger holds a PhD in Architecture from RMIT.
-His principal supervisor was Ranulph Glanville.
-He also holds a professional Master of Architecture degree from Columbia University following graduate work in architectural history at the University of Chicago and an eclectic undergraduate education in the social sciences and the arts at the University of Wisconsin-Madison and the School of the Art Institute of Chicago.
+Biographical Info: Ted Krueger holds a PhD in Architecture (by design) from RMIT.
+His dissertation was “Designing Epistemology”.
+His principle supervisor was Ranulph Glanville.
+He holds a professional Master of Architecture degree from Columbia University following graduate work in architectural history at the University of Chicago and an eclectic undergraduate education in the social sciences and the arts at the University of Wisconsin-Madison and the School of the Art Institute of Chicago.

-Ted has recently lectured at MIT’s Computation and Design Group, the Royal Academy of Architecture in Copenhagen, Southern Polytechnic State University, and the University of Technology-Sydney and Duke University.
-He is a member of the editorial board for the British media research journal ‘Digital Creativity.’
+He is a member of the editorial board for the media research journal ‘Digital Creativity.’